triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

    > [!Note]
    > This error is also seen in standalone applications outside of the Triton Inference Server
-   > and believe this is due to an interaction between imported python modules.
+   > and we believe this is due to an interaction between imported python modules.

 2. The diffusion backend doesn't support using a refiner model.